 - Books like Steve Beirn’s Well Sent: Reimagining the Church’s Missionary-Sending Process.

 - Resources for churches from Catalyst Services, including their Sending New Missionaries packages.

-Use our chat function to start the conversation with one of our dedicated mission mentors whose heart is to listen to your story, help you discern where God is leading you and pray with you in your next steps.
+We have a dedicated team of mission mentors whose heart is to listen to your story, help you discern where God is leading you and pray with you in your next steps.